 The extremely severe requirements with regard to the overall concept of the car excluded the installation of a standard transmission.
 In order to cope with the specific boundary conditions in terms of input torque, wheelbase, aerodynamics and center-of-gravity level, a completely new transmission was developed for the Carrera GT.
 It was decided to use a transverse transmission with integrated engine oil tank and cyclone separator for oil foam suppression.
 With this concept, the masses are concentrated at the center of gravity while providing space enough for the installation of a aerodynamic diffusor across the entire width of the car.
 Due to the need to use a clutch as compact as possible, the Carrera GT does not come with a two-mass flywheel – but the function of such a flywheel is provided nevertheless by the special design of the input shafts: the first main shaft is hollow, with a long and thin full shaft running inside as a spring rod.
 Together with the mass weight of the angle drive the two shafts acting as a torsion spring serve to absorb possible jolts coming from the engine, reducing transmission noise in the process.

-The production of the Carrera GT was officially confirmed on January 8, 2002 at the Detroit Motor Show press conference.
-When the production was confirmed, the initial production plan was raised from 500 to 1000 supercars.
-Following great sales success, the target was raised even to 1500 cars, but finally 1270 cars were produced.
-The cars were made at the Porsche Leipzig plant between September 2003 and April 2006.
+Following great sales success, the target was raised from 1000 to 1500 cars, but finally 1270 Carrera GT supercars were produced.
+The cars were made between September 2003 and April 2006.
 In 2 years and 7 months approximately 2 cars were made each day.
 Carrera GT was one of the very few supercar projects in the world that was economically successful.